 I’d like to discuss some common mistakes that project managers and team members make when estimating work on projects.
-To be exact, I’d like to discuss the following 9 potential mistakes over the course of two articles:
+To be exact, I’d like to discuss the following 9 potential mistakes that any project manager can make.

 - Poor or incomplete requirements